-Electricity Kits Teaching Guide
+Electricity & Solar Energy Investigations Teaching Guide

 Welcome to the BrightSparks 4kids-

-Electricity Kits Teaching Guide
+Electricity & Solar Energy Teaching Guide

 Introduction:

-This kit and range of modules are specifically designed to take away the 'fiddle factor' when teaching and learning about electricity/electronics.
-The aim of this guide is to provide teachers with sufficient basic circuit knowledge to effectively teach electricity/electronics using hands on approach in collaboration with the range of BrightSparks 4kids products.
+This kit and range of modules are specifically designed to take away the 'fiddle factor' when teaching and learning about electricity and Solar energy.
+The aim of this guide is to provide teachers with sufficient basic circuit knowledge to effectively teach Electricity and Solar energy using a real 'hands on approach' in collaboration with the range of BrightSparks 4kids products.
 Children and students will be able to learn and enjoy building simple circuits in a safe and stimulating way.
 This will encourage them to use their knowledge and understanding to design circuits which can later lead to group discussions and further their understanding of electronics.
 All components have been specifically designed with the teacher and user in mind, being durable and extremely hard wearing for today's classroom environment.
-The colourful modules clearly display each components name and electrical symbol.
+The colourful modules clearly display each component name and electrical symbol.
 Components are securely mounted and all connections between the modules are made by colour coded 4mm 'plug and socket' type stackable leads.
 The red terminal indicates positive (+) polarity and the black terminal indicates (-) negative polarity.
 Where yellow terminals are present this indicates no polarity.
 Therefore, leads can be connected either way.
 The layout of each module has been designed so that the user can easily associate the linearity of a circuit and its need to be a complete loop.
 All component symbols are situated between the connecting sockets allowing a complete circuit path to easily be recognised.
 Note: Some examples in this guide require additional modules and equipment such as voltmeters and current meters.
-These products are available separately from our website for more details please go to www.brightsparks4kids.com Range of modules:
+These products are available separately from our website for more details please go to www.brightsparks4kids.com Range of modules